Inquisition: Ending of the Inquisition in the 19th and 20th centuries

 By decree of Napoleon's government in 1797, the Inquisition in Venice was abolished in 1806.
 In Portugal, in the wake of the Liberal Revolution of 1820, the "General Extraordinary and Constituent Courts of the Portuguese Nation" abolished the Portuguese Inquisition in 1821.
 The wars of independence of the former Spanish colonies in the Americas concluded with the abolition of the Inquisition in every quarter of Hispanic America between 1813 and 1825.
 The last execution of the Inquisition was in Spain in 1826.
 This was the execution by garroting of the Catalan school teacher Gaietà Ripoll for purportedly teaching Deism in his school.
 In Spain the practices of the Inquisition were finally outlawed in 1834.

 In Italy, the restoration of the Pope as the ruler of the Papal States in 1814 brought the Inquisition back to the Papal States.
-It remained active there until the late-19th century, notably in the well-publicised Mortara affair (1858–1870).
+It remained active there in the territories it controlled, notably in the well-publicised Mortara affair (1858–1870), until 1870, with the Capture of Rome, ending papal rule, which abolished the inquisitional courts and civic enforcement.

 A putative governing institution, the Supreme Sacred Congregation of the Roman and Universal Inquisition was created in 1542 in the Vatican.
 This office survives to this day as part of the Roman Curia, although it underwent a series of name changes.
-In 1908, it was renamed the Supreme Sacred Congregation of the Holy Office.
+In 1908, all references to the Inquisition was dropped, and the institution was renamed the Supreme Sacred Congregation of the Holy Office.
 In 1965, it became the Congregation for the Doctrine of the Faith.
 In 2022, this office was renamed the Dicastery for the Doctrine of the Faith, as retained to the present day.